computersarecool/willynolan.com/_posts/research/2017-04-05-pyramid-blending.md

             width: 207
             height: 424

-    - p: 'This technique can be used to avoid a halo effect in images which make blend regions more noticeable.'
+    - p: This technique can be used to avoid a halo effect in images which make blend regions more noticeable.

     - figure:
         type: ul